bioinformatics-core-shared-training/intro-to-IGV/InspectingVariantsInIGV.md

 The read pileup mirrors the coverage track.

-We'll now remove the GC Percentage track to allow more screen real estate for the read alignments for the next part of the tutorial.
+We'll now remove the GC Percentage track to allow more screen real estate for the read alignments and other tracks used in the next part of the tutorial.

 * Right click on the GC Percentage track and select `Remove Track` from the menu, then click `Yes` to confirm